 - Just outside of Rome, is the beautiful ‘Parco Naturale Regionale di Bracciano’ – A nature park that surrounds Lake Bracciano (Lago di Bracciano).

-- In Florence there are many public pools in the area.
+- Find a public pool.
+In Florence there are many public pools in the area.
 Some hotels even offer non-guests day passes for a fee.

 - You can also find public pools throughout Rome as well as the “Hydromania”, a waterpark located just outside the city.

 - If you’re staying in the countryside, make sure your accommodations offer a pool.

 - Seek restaurants that offer AC (Air conditioning), and then eat indoors!

 - Enjoy a refreshing granita or sorbetto.
 These can be found in nearly every gelateria.
 I like these better than creamy gelato when it is especially hot.

 - Eat smaller meals.
 The more you eat, the more heat your body creates.